vegaprotocol/specs/protocol/0081-SUCM-successor_markets.md

 Successor markets cannot be enacted if the parent market is still in the "proposed" state.
 Successor market proposals can be submitted when the parent market is still in proposed state.
 When the voting period for the successor market ends then either: a) the parent market is already enacted in which case the successor market moves from "proposed" in to opening auction/"pending" state.
 Or the parent market is still in "proposed" state in which case successor market is rejected. (<a name="0081-SUCM-008" href="#0081-SUCM-008">0081-SUCM-008</a>)

+Successor markets which are proposed whilst the parent is also still in a "proposed" state, will be rejected if the parent is rejected. (<a name="0081-SUCM-027" href="#0081-SUCM-027">0081-SUCM-027</a>)

 Successor markets can be enacted when the parent market is in opening auction.
 There is no virtual stake to copy over, and no insurance pool balance to transfer. (<a name="0081-SUCM-009" href="#0081-SUCM-009">0081-SUCM-009</a>)

 A successor market proposal can be enacted when the parent market is in one of the following states: Suspended, Active, Trading terminated or Settled (settled within the successor time window) (<a name="0081-SUCM-010" href="#0081-SUCM-010">0081-SUCM-010</a>)